Death Car.

 A decade later it was in a Las Vegas car museum; a decade after that it was in a casino near the California/Nevada state line.
 It was then moved to a different casino on the other side of the freeway, then it went on tour to other casinos in Iowa, Missouri, and northern Nevada (where we stumbled across it in 2008).

-Complicating matters was the existence of at least a half-dozen fake Death Cars (we've seen them in Florida and Illinois) and the Death Car from the 1967 Bonnie and Clyde movie (which was in Louisiana but now is in Washington, DC).
+Complicating matters was the existence of at least a half-dozen fake Death Cars (we've seen them in Florida and Illinois) and the Death Car from the 1967 Bonnie and Clyde movie (which was in Louisiana and then Washington, DC, but now is in Tennessee).

 Clyde's death shirt.